AoiSaya/FlashAir-SlibBMP/README.md

 Read and write 24bpp or 16bpp uncompressed windows bitmaps from pure Lua.

-update at 2019/3/21:Suport part load with convert and (x,y) to udside down
+update at 2019/3/21:Suport 64K part load to save memory and direction(x,y) to udside down

 ## Requirement